-We assessed, compared to historical actuals and challenged management's view of credit risk that impacts the up-front recognition of expected losses over the life of the loans.
+We assessed and compared to historical actuals and challenged management's view of credit risk that impacts the recognition of expected losses upon initial recognition over the life of the loans.

 We assessed sensitivity analysis in relation to the key forward looking assumptions.